tux-evse/iso15118-simulator-rs/README.md

 --compact:
  * none: extract and replay every requests (expect exact response match for every request)
  * basic: only play once each unique request+query  (as none expect exact response match)
- * minimal: only play once unique unique request(independently on query values).
+ * strong: only play once unique unique request(independently on query values).
 Loop on reuqest until receiving expected answer.

 Note: in minimal mode pcap-iso15118 by default only check "rcode" values.
 It is user responsibility to to add in expected fields in scenario file (usually taken from response field)